OpenAI API openai rate-limit api

 Environment-Specific Notes

-How you handle RateLimitError can have slightly different implications depending on your deployment environment.
+The manifestation and optimal resolution of RateLimitError can vary slightly depending on your deployment environment.

-• Cloud Functions/Serverless (AWS Lambda, GCP Cloud Functions, Azure Functions):
+• Cloud Functions (AWS Lambda, Google Cloud Functions, Azure Functions):

 • Local Development: